Boeing Starliner's first astronaut flight halted at the last minute

 The seemingly star-cross Boeing Starliner — within minutes of its long-delayed blastoff on the spacecraft's first piloted test flight — was grounded again Saturday when one of three redundant computers managing the countdown from the base of the launch pad ran into a problem, triggering a last-minute scrub.

-Engineers protectively set up for another launch try Sunday, at 12:03 p.m.
-EDT, assuming the problem can be resolved in time.
-A decision was expected later Saturday, after troubleshooters gained access to the suspect hardware and carry out inspections.
+Engineers initially were told to set up for another launch try Sunday, at 12:03 p.m.
+EDT, assuming the problem could be resolved in time.
+But NASA later announced the team would pass up a Sunday launch try to give engineers more time to assess the computer issue.

+The Starliner's test flight includes rendezvous and docking with the International Space Station.
+Based on the station's orbit and the Starliner's ability to to catch up, the next two launch opportunities after Sunday are Wednesday, at 10:52 a.m.
+EDT, and Thursday, at 10:29 a.m.
+NASA said the agency would provide an update Sunday.

 The Starliner's crew, commander Barry "Butch" Wilmore and co-pilot Sunita Williams, came within about two hours of launch on May 6, only to be derailed by trouble with a pressure relief valve in their Atlas 5 rocket, and a helium leak in the capsule's propulsion module.